RafaelDamiani/python-flask-api/README.md

 # python-flask-api
-A small API using Python Programming Language and Flask Framework
+A API using Python Programming Language and Flask Framework

 ## Install Python
 Install Python from https://www.python.org/downloads/